AmirhosseinHonardoust/Anomaly-Detection/README.md

 ## Generating Synthetic Data

-No sample data ships with the repo — generate it locally first (this also lets you pick any date range or size):
+No sample data ships with the repo, generate it locally first (this also lets you pick any date range or size):

 ```bash
 python data/generate_transactions.py \